sav-che/TL-2/Authors/Coincy, Auguste Henri (Cornut de la Fontaine de) {std. Coincy} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 259](https://www.biodiversitylibrary.org/item/103860#page/269/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 259](https://www.biodiversitylibrary.org/page/33265936) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Coincy, Auguste Henri Cornu de la Fontaine de {std.
 Coincy}|first entry]] for this author

 ### Author

 \* Coincy, Auguste Henri \[Cornut de la Fontaine de\] (1837-1903), French botanist, born at Lille (dépt.
-Nord), educated at the Lycée de Sens until 1859, started on botany only in 1870, collected widely in Spain and published on the Spanish flora, died at Coutoiseau (Loiret). (*Coincy*).
+Nord), educated at the Lycée de Sens until 1859, started on botany only in 1870, collected widely in Spain and published on the Spanish flora, died at Coutoiseau (Loiret).
+**Abbreviated name**: *Coincy*

 #### Herbarium and types